-&lt;sup>20 It should be noted that for years many banks have conducted cross-border banking business with foreign customers, whether via mail, telephones or fax machines, without establishing a physical presence in the foreign country (or countries).
+It should be noted that for years many banks have conducted cross-border banking business with foreign customers, whether via mail, telephones or fax machines, without establishing a physical presence in the foreign country (or countries).
 Such activity, however, has generally been concentrated in the wholesale markets and has been minimal in the retail banking market.

-&lt;sup>21 Issues related to local consumer protection, public disclosure, anti financial crime efforts, access to the local payment system, etc., may be of interest to the local banking supervisor or other local authorities.

-32. Good and clear communication of home country supervisory expectations and guidance for managing risks associated with cross-border e-banking activities will help ensure that banks properly conduct due diligence and control risks before they engage in such activities.
+- 32. Good and clear communication of home country supervisory expectations and guidance for managing risks associated with cross-border e-banking activities will help ensure that banks properly conduct due diligence and control risks before they engage in such activities.
 Thus, home country supervisors should ensure adequate transparency with respect to their supervisory standards and expectations for cross-border e-banking activities.
-Such transparency will also help provide foreign banking supervisors with comfort that the home supervisory framework includes an adequate focus on ensuring that its banks' cross-border e-banking activities are well managed and adequately supervised.

-33. As part of their supervisory function, home country supervisors need to be satisfied that banks under their supervision have adequate processes for identifying and managing risks associated with cross-border e-banking activities, including an effective due diligence process to determine the applicability of laws, regulations, and supervisory standards in both the home jurisdiction and any relevant foreign jurisdictions.

-34. Coordination among bank supervisors is also a key element in the supervision of cross-border banking activities.
-When the home country supervisor is contacted by a foreign supervisor regarding the cross-border e-banking activities of a bank under home country supervision, it should cooperate as appropriate under its applicable laws and regulations.

-35. Finally, to the extent that the bank's e-banking data or information are managed offshore or processed by a third party based in a foreign country, the home country supervisor needs to satisfy itself that the bank has access to and controls any critical data or information necessary to adequately manage its e-banking activities.
+Such transparency will also help provide foreign banking supervisors with comfort that the home supervisory framework includes an adequate focus on ensuring that its banks' cross-border e-banking activities are well managed and adequately supervised. - 33.
+As part of their supervisory function, home country supervisors need to be satisfied that banks under their supervision have adequate processes for identifying and managing risks associated with cross-border e-banking activities, including an effective due diligence process to determine the applicability of laws, regulations, and supervisory standards in both the home jurisdiction and any relevant foreign jurisdictions. - 34.
+Coordination among bank supervisors is also a key element in the supervision of cross-border banking activities.
+When the home country supervisor is contacted by a foreign supervisor regarding the cross-border e-banking activities of a bank under home country supervision, it should cooperate as appropriate under its applicable laws and regulations.22 - 35.
+Finally, to the extent that the bank's e-banking data or information are managed offshore or processed by a third party based in a foreign country, the home country supervisor needs to satisfy itself that the bank has access to and controls any critical data or information necessary to adequately manage its e-banking activities.
 In addition, the home supervisor should ensure that it has sufficient access to such information or data consistent with its supervisory regime and its responsibilities as the primary supervisor of the bank's head office.